Nerva: Death and legacy

 Modern history has expanded upon this sentiment, characterizing Nerva as a well-intentioned but weak and ineffectual ruler.
 The Roman Senate enjoyed renewed liberties under his rule, but Nerva's mismanagement of the state finances and lack of authority over the army ultimately brought Rome near the edge of a significant crisis.
 The mutiny led by Casperius Aelianus was never intended as a coup, but a calculated attempt to put pressure on the emperor.
 The adoption of Trajan expanded his power base with a respected, reliable general as his successor.
 Murison concludes that Nerva's real talents were in fact ill-suited to the emperorship:

 His place in Roman history is therefore summarized as a necessary, if tumultuous stop-gap before the Trajanic-Antonine dynasties.
 Even the only major public work completed during his reign, the Forum of Nerva, ultimately became known as the Forum Transitorium, or transitional forum.
 Two modern statues which commemorate Nerva can be found in towns associated with him.
-There is an equestrian statue in Gloucester, England, a town which was founded in his honour.
+There is an equestrian statue in Gloucester, England, a city which was founded in his honour.
 It is at the entrance to Southgate Street.
 There is also a statue at his alleged birthplace, Narni in Italy, at Cocceio Nerva street.